Graduate Certificate in Museum and Heritage Studies

 At the University of Sydney, you have the option of completing an internship as part of your degree.
 Placements are project-based and allow you to work under a supervisor in a host organisation.
 Our programs support placements and require academic work that allows for the development of a clear sense of the relationship between theory and practice.

 Candidates for the Graduate Certificate in Museum and Heritage Studies are required to complete

 24 credit points, including: (a) a minimum of 6 credit points of core units of study; and (b) a minimum of 6 credit points of core elective units of study; and (b) a maximum of 12 credit points from elective units of study.

-(a) A bachelor’s degree or higher award from the University of Sydney or equivalent qualification.
+Admission requires a bachelor’s degree or higher award from the University of Sydney or equivalent qualification.
 Relevant, recent professional qualifications and experience may be assessed as suitable for admission by the Dean of the Faculty of Arts and Social Sciences under the provision for exceptional circumstances outlined in the Coursework Rule.